bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 1. Go to the **Workflows** tab of the Workflow Editor.
 2. Select the Workflow you created for deploying your app.
 3. Check that the code signing Steps and the **Xamarin Archive** Step are included in the Workflow.
-4. If you want to use a different solution configuration, change the values of the relevant Environment Variables on the **Env Var** tab.
+4. If you want to use a different solution configuration, change the values of the relevant Env Var on the **Env Var** tab.
 You can check out which Env Vars you need to change in the inputs of the **Xamarin Archive** Step.
 5. Add the **Deploy to iTunes Connect - Application Loader** Step to your Workflow.

    ![](/img/deploy-itunes-connect.jpg)